sameh-dh/sameh-dh/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on Full Stack Projects .
-- 🌱 I’m currently learning ...
-React.js
+- 🌱 I’m currently learning ... c#
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... samehdh44@gmail.com
 - 😄 Pronouns: ...
 She/Her